KarrLab/wc_env_manager/docs/tutorial_developers.rst

 Using containers to develop WC models and WC modeling tools
 -----------------------------------------------------------

-Sixth, use any other command line program inside the container -- such as *python*, *coverage* and *pytest* -- to run or analyze WC tools and models.
-These are accessible via the host paths of directories that were mounted as volumes into the containers and/or repositories installed by *pip*.
+Sixth, use command line programs inside the container, such as *python*, *coverage* or *pytest*, to run WC models and tools.
+Note, only mounted host paths will be accessible in the container.

-Seventh, stop the container by exiting it with *exit* or control-d.
-The container can be restarted by the *docker exec ...* command above.
-Unfortunately, local changes to the container, such as modifications to files that are not shared with the host or changes to the *bash* environment, cannot be saved and then restored when the container is restarted.

 Using WC modeling computing environments with an external IDE such as PyCharm
 -----------------------------------------------------------------------------